andresdelfino/strace_tree_printer/README.md

 An exit status of "?" means the thread was terminated by another thread of the same thread group (see `exit_group(2)`).

-A number sign preceding a pathname and argv means the content mirrors the values of the child's parent, as no `execve(2)` call was found.
+An exclamation mark following a pathname or argv means the preceding value mirrors the values of the child's parent, as no `execve(2)` call was found.

 # See also